nymtech/nym/documentation/docs/pages/developers/rust/mixnet/message-types.md

 - `send_plain_message<M>(&self, address: Recipient, message: M) -> Result<()>`
 Sends data to the supplied Nym address with the default surb behaviour.

-> Note we specify *outgoing* messages above: this is because the SDK assumes that replies will be anonymous via [SURBs]() TODO LINK.
+> Note we specify *outgoing* messages above: this is because the SDK assumes that replies will be anonymous via [SURBs](../../../network/traffic/anonymous-replies).

 Replies rely on the creation of an `AnonymousSenderTag` by parsing and storing the `sender_tag` from incoming messages, and using this to reply, instead of the `Receipient` type used by the functions outlined above: